metasnf: Meta Clustering with Similarity Network Fusion in R: Evaluating cluster separation across features

 \subsection{Normalized mutual information}

-Normalized mutual information (NMI), a normalized variation of mutual information \citep{shannon_mathematical_1948}, was used in the original \pkg{SNFtool} package as method to determine the relative importance of the input features used to generate a particular cluster solution.
+Normalized mutual information (NMI), a normalized variation of mutual information \citep{shannon_mathematical_1948}, was used in the original \pkg{SNFtool} package as a method to determine the relative importance of the input features used to generate a particular cluster solution.
 The approach is based on the premise that if a feature was very important in driving the generation of a particular cluster solution, generating a cluster solution from that feature alone should result in a solution that is very similar (has a high mutual information with) the original solution.
 In the \pkg{SNFtool} implementation, the cluster solution based on the individual feature being assessed was assumed to be generated using squared Euclidean distance, a K hyperparameter value of 20, an alpha hyperparameter value of 0.5, and spectral clustering with the number of clusters based on the best eigen-gap value of possible solutions spanning from 2 to 5 clusters.
-In contrast, the \pkg{metasnf} implementation leverages all the architectural details and hyperparameters supplied in the original \code{settings_matrix} and \code{batch_snf()} call to make the solo-feature to all-feature solutions as comparable as possible. \begin{CodeChunk} \begin{CodeInput} R> feature_nmis <- batch_nmi(data_list, solutions_matrix) R> feature_nmis \end{CodeInput} \begin{CodeOutput} feature row_id_1 row_id_2 row_id_3 row_id_4 row_id_5 1 household_income 0.1530006 0.317257191 0.1582480 0.1038875 0.1204238 2 pubertal_status 0.0924561 0.045502082 0.2533969 0.1831776 0.1611975 3 cbcl_anxiety_r 0.6774891 0.183787399 0.5058320 0.3578253 0.1123983 4 cbcl_depress_r 0.4299258 0.008035201 0.2712612 0.1474183 0.1719570 row_id_6 row_id_7 row_id_8 row_id_9 row_id_10 row_id_11 row_id_12 1 0.27709531 0.315054079 0.07933855 0.2864860 0.02109061 0.334879916 0.04175857 2 0.18992501 0.042150379 0.64705132 0.2052269 0.64917572 0.077004181 0.45099713 3 0.21541953 0.181547784 0.47308688 0.2142555 0.07072262 0.121459946 0.13541766 4 0.08171931 0.009224671 0.07415678 0.1577273 0.04837323 0.009693769 0.10592807 row_id_13 row_id_14 row_id_15 row_id_16 row_id_17 row_id_18 row_id_19 1 0.1486589 0.6199141 0.24746286 0.24721358 0.03851588 0.5995165 0.1897779 2 0.5693359 0.5640908 0.10679128 0.09776231 0.61034956 0.5508016 0.2389241 3 0.3304953 0.1489072 0.35467545 0.18021337 0.34135987 0.1609965 0.4124480 4 0.3165064 0.1079615 0.09929182 0.17654434 0.27849130 0.1113016 0.1623332 row_id_20 1 0.2177517 2 0.1434398 3 0.2519542 4 0.1946231 \end{CodeOutput} \end{CodeChunk}
+In contrast, the \pkg{metasnf} implementation leverages all the architectural details and hyperparameters supplied in the original \code{snf_config()} and \code{batch_snf()} call to make the solo-feature to all-feature solutions as comparable as possible.
+Note that calculation of NMI values below involves spectral clustering of highly unstable cluster solutions; Section~\ref{sec:install} outlines why exact reproducibility of those values is not guaranteed across all machines. \begin{CodeChunk} \begin{CodeInput} R> calc_nmis(dl = dl_1[4:5], sol_df = sol_df_1) \end{CodeInput} \end{CodeChunk}